OregonDigital/OD2/.github/ISSUE_TEMPLATE/default.md

+---
+name: Default
+about: The default issue type
+title: ''
+labels: ''
+assignees: ''

+---

 ### Descriptive summary

 Provide the rationale or user story that describes "why" this issue should be addressed.
 Especially if this is a new feature or significant change to the existing implementation.